CloudReactor/cloudreactor-python-ecs-quickstart/README.md

 for example with something that uses the AWS CLI to assume a role and gets temporary credentials.
 If you are running this on an EC2 instance with an instance profile that has deployment permissions, you can leave this file blank.
-3) Copy `deploy/vars/example.yml` to `deploy/vars/{environment}.yml`, where `{environment}` is the name of the Run Environment created above (e.g. `staging`, `production`)
+3. Copy `deploy/vars/example.yml` to `deploy/vars/<environment>.yml`, where
+`<environment>` is the name of the Run Environment created above (e.g.
+`staging`, `production`)
-4) Open the .yml file you just created, and enter your CloudReactor API key next to "api_key"
+4. Open the .yml file you just created, and enter your CloudReactor API key next to "api_key"
-5) Build the Docker container that will deploy the project.
+5. Build the Docker container that will deploy the project.
 In a bash shell, run:

     ```./docker_build_deployer.sh <environment>```